Webinar date: Thursday 27th September at 4pm BST/10am CT

 As an industry, our collective goal must be to drive the level of reporting even higher.
 This means taking a new look at the training that we deliver.
 Whilst the mechanics of making a report can be successfully addressed by traditional anti-money laundering (AML) training, there is growing recognition that the other necessary skills and behaviours require a new approach.
 Vigilance and motivation are developed most effectively through programmes that encourage and embed behavioural change – with training that speaks to hearts as well as minds.

-Liz Hornby, Principal Learning Consultant, and Jaiman Patel, Learning Consultant, to discover:
+Watch the webinar with Liz Hornby, Principal Learning Consultant, and Jaiman Patel, Learning Consultant, to discover:

 - The latest trends in financial crime training